TyMaszWeb/django-cookie-law/README.rst

-If you want to use our default template, add ``cookielaw/css/cookielaw.css`` to the markup and you should see the cookie law banner at the top of the page until you dismiss it with the cross icon in the top-right.
-Chances are, you'll like to change the text and/or CSS.
+If you want to use our default template, add ``cookielaw/css/cookielaw.css`` to the markup and you should see the cookie law banner at the top of the page until you dismiss it with the button in the top-right.
+This CSS is Twitter Bootstrap compatible, but chances are, you'll like to adjust it anyway.

-.. note:: The default template will change to a `Twitter Bootstrap <http://twitter.github.io/bootstrap/>`_ compatible one.

 To change the markup, just add a template named ``cookielaw/banner.html`` and make sure it is loaded before the default template (for example put the